 Article

 Periods and styles complement one another.
-The two elements sometimes integrate different ideas, at times, create new approaches and often re-envision and re-invent old movements.
-While dates are always approximate, architecture is a fluid changing art.
-As such, present-day buildings have radically evolved from medieval times.
+The two elements sometimes integrate different ideas.
+At times, they create new approaches, or sometimes they re-envision and reinvent old movements.
+While dates are always approximate, architecture is a fluid and changing art.
+As such, present-day buildings have radically evolved from prehistoric times.
 In tracing the history of architecture of the Western world, we discover that many significant buildings in the modern era were inspired by the majestic structures of the Mediterranean Sea.
-So let us explore the evolution of architecture made by humankind.
-From the first known structures to the soaring skyscrapers of the present day through a quick review, illustrating how each new movement builds upon its predecessor.
+So, let's explore the beginnings of architecture and its evolution, from the first known structures to the soaring skyscrapers of the present day, taking a look at how each new movement builds upon its predecessor.

 Urban city